 The San Francisco-East Bay is roughly a 3-hour drive along I-80 and Hwy-89 if all goes well, but traffic can extend that to shockingly longer.
 Try to schedule departures (in both directions) to avoid weekend traffic from/to Lake Tahoe and weekday rush hour in the Roseville-Sacramento stretch.

 Mountain bikes can work well for travel between Sagehen and Truckee, if you are an experienced and fit rider who can deal with the gradient change.
 The distance is a minimum of 12.5-miles each way, including our unpaved access road.
 Depending upon your destination(s), your round-trip could easily stretch to 40-miles.
 See the route here, and other Sagehen-adjacent trails here.

 Lodging is available on-site at Sagehen, including limited ADA-accessible spaces and bathrooms.
 Except for limited faculty spaces, Sagehen accommodations are bunkhouse-style cabins (separate male and female), which are heated from roughly November to May.

 Communal bath houses include toilets, sinks and showers.
 Check out our Facilities page for more information about and photos of Sagehen cabins, classrooms and other structures.

-Camping is available in the Sagehen Basin both at Sagehen Creek Field Station & at the Tahoe National Forest Sagehen Campground (1.5 miles west of the station, accessible via a different road).
+Camping is available in the Sagehen Basin both at Sagehen Creek Field Station and at the Tahoe National Forest Sagehen Campground (1.5 miles west of the station, accessible via a different road).
 Camping should be thought of as a preference, not a cost-saving measure!
 The daily rate for Sagehen users camping anywhere within the Sagehen footprint is the same as the cabin daily rate, since campers use all of our other facilities as well: roads, kitchens, bathhouses, internet, propane, electricity, telephones, data, collections, mailbox, etc.

 Camping is restricted to designated zones in the dry forest, outside of the riparian area.
 Your tent should be sitting on dirt.
 There is no camping allowed in meadows near the creek!
-That means no tents, no hammocks, no sleeping bags: if you are camped above green, grassy vegetation, you are screwing up and will be asked to move.
+That means no tents, no hammocks, no sleeping bags: if you are camped atop green, grassy vegetation, you are screwing up and will be asked to move.
 Don’t test us.

 See this page for Sagehen’s current overnight rates.